Shira-3749/jquery-scrollfix/README.markdown

 - adding a CSS class when the element is supposed to be fixed (its top coordinate is less than the current scroll position)
 - positioning the fixed element correctly even if scrolling horizontally
-- resizing the fixed element if needed (the `outerContainer` option)
+- resizing the fixed element if needed

 ## Browser support